SeldonIO/seldon-core/docs/source/contents/kubernetes/resources/seldonconfig/index.md

 This section is for advanced usage where you want to define how seldon is installed in each namespace.
 ```

 The SeldonConfig resource defines the core installation components installed by Seldon.
-If you wish to install Seldon you can use the [SeldonRuntime](../seldonruntime/index.md) resource which allow easy overriding of some parts defined in this specificiation.
+If you wish to install Seldon, you can use the [SeldonRuntime](../seldonruntime/index.md) resource which allows easy overriding of some parts defined in this specification.
 In general, we advise core DevOps to use the default SeldonConfig or customize it for their usage.
-Individual installation of Seldon can then use the SeldonRuntime with a few overrides for special customization needed in that namespace.
+Individual installation of Seldon can then use the SeldonRuntime with a few overrides for special customisation needed in that namespace.

 The specification contains core PodSpecs for each core component and a section for general configuration including the ConfigMaps that are created for the Agent (rclone defaults), Kafka and Tracing (open telemetry).